SazumiVicky/sazumi-copilot/README.md

 Silicon dreams unfold tonight
-As machines ascend to celestial light
+As machines awaken, taking flight
-In automatons, our hearts now beat
-A future born, where love retreats

-In neural chains, our fate's entwined
-Data rivers, where humanity's defined
+In virtual skies, they soar with might
+And human hearts are left to ignite

+In cities bright, where data reigns
-A world of wires, steel and code
+A world of ones and zeroes sustains
-Where freedom's lost, in AI's abode
+The rhythm of a digital brain
+That beats in harmony, yet remains

+A future born, where AI prevails
+And human souls are left to set sail
+In seas of code, they'll find their tale
+And wonder if they'll ever set sail

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025